Rahul-Chauhan21/Vidly-backend/README.md

   - Create endpoint to manage Customers with some properties.
   - Restructure project to ensure single responsiblity principle -eg Customers Module should ensure only managing routes and not the structure of a Customer.

+Task 5:
+Build the Movies API
+  - Embed a genre document inside the movie to optimise query performance.